movermeyer/ImportFromTodoist/docs/design_decisions.md

 Once the functionality was largely in place, I would refactor to clean up code smells.
 Then I would refactor the project to further improve usability.
 This would include a documentation pass to make sure that all existing functionality would be captured in the docs.

-As I discuss in Next Steps
+As discussed in [Next Steps](next_steps.md), there is still a lot that could be improved.

 # Why Todoist?